unjs/giget/README.md

   - `repo`: (string) Name of repository in format of `{username}/{reponame}`.
   - `ref`: (string) Git ref (branch or commit or tag).
 The default value is `main`.
   - `subdirpath`: (string) subdir of the repo to clone from.
 The default value is none.
+  - `force`: (boolean) Extract to the exisiting dir even if already exsists.
+  - `forceClean`: (boolean) ⚠️ Clean ups any existing directory or file before cloning.

 **Return value:**